siemens/embb/README.md

 Documentation
 -------------

-EMB² comes with a tutorial, example programs, and an HTML reference documentation describing the APIs, which can be found in the "doc" folder.
+The release files of EMB² come with a tutorial, example programs, and a reference manual (HTML) describing the APIs.
+All documentation is contained in the "doc" folder.
 The root document of the HTML reference is "doc/reference/index.html".
+Note that generated documentation files are not under version control and hence not contained in the repository.
+As mentioned above, it is therefore recommended to download one of the packaged release files in order to have ready-to-use documentation.

 Code Quality